Dispatch Overview

 You can choose to receive dispatches at the meter or market group level:

-- The dispatch event notification will include both the group ID and the list of your meter IDs which are part of that group.
-The energy curtailment awarded should be distributed across this group of meters.
+*Each group dispatch event notification will include both the group ID and the list of your meter IDs which are part of that group.
+The energy curtailment awarded (kW) should be distributed across this group of meters.

 Timeslots

 A timeslot describes the details of a dispatch.
-It includes the start and end time, energy quantity, and other metadata.
+It includes the start and end time, energy quantity, and other event metadata.
 Additional details on these fields can be found later in this guide.
+See the Dispatch Event Processing guide for guidance on parsing these timeslot objects.

 {